AndresRTejedor/Mold/docs/source/example_LM_mw.md

 $$\Delta G/k_B T=\Delta G^*/k_B T + \ln(\rho_f V_w)- \ln(8\pi^2),$$

 where $\rho_f$ is the fluid number density, and $V_w$ is the volume of a single well.
+This magnitude can be calculated with the program `utils/LM/1.Integral/post.py`, that reads the file `fill.txt` obtained by running the script `PyIntegral.py`.
+Only the value of $rho_f$ must be adjusted for each system.
 The free energy difference is used to calculate the probability per unit volume of finding a crystal cluster of the size of the one induced by the mold as dictated by the following equation:

 $$P=\rho_f \exp(-\Delta G/(k_B T)) .$$